huginn/huginn/doc/manual/installation.md

     # set DATABASE_ENCODING to utf8mb4 instead of utf8 so that the
     # database can hold 4-byte UTF-8 characters like emoji.
     #DATABASE_ENCODING=utf8mb4

+If you are using a local PostgreSQL server the database configuration should look like this (use the password of the huginn PostgreSQL user you created earlier):

+    DATABASE_ADAPTER=postgresql
+    DATABASE_RECONNECT=true
+    DATABASE_NAME=huginn_production
+    DATABASE_POOL=20
+    DATABASE_USERNAME=huginn
+    DATABASE_PASSWORD='$password'
+    DATABASE_HOST=localhost
+    DATABASE_PORT=5432
+    DATABASE_SOCKET=/var/run/postgresql/.s.PGSQL.5432

+    DATABASE_ENCODING=utf8

 **Important**: Uncomment the RAILS_ENV setting to run Huginn in the production rails environment